axonivy-market/ups-connector/ups-connector-product/README.md

-# UPS Modules
+# UPS Module

 ## Description
 The Axon Ivy [UPS connector](https://developer.ups.com/catalog) enables users to integrate UPS services seamlessly into any business process.

 This connector:

 - Empowers you with full access to the OpenAPI UPS API Catalog
 - Features everyday use cases such as tracking packages, obtain shipping rates, and validating addresses
-- Provides an easy-to-copy demo implementation to streamline your integration efforts.

-Explore the [API catalog](https://developer.ups.com/catalog) to identify which APIs align with your business needs.
+Explore the [API catalog](https://developer.ups.com/catalog) to identify which APIs align best with your business needs.

 ## Setup
 1. Go to https://developer.ups.com, login with your user or create a new UPS account.